gucou1/The-World-of-Pokemon-SQL-/The World of Pokémon/README.md

 <details><summary> Final Questions: </summary>
 <p>

-1. Which Pokémon Has the highest total points?
+1. Which Pokémon has the highest total points?
 And the lowest?
   2. How many types are there and how are Pokémon distributed through them?
   3. How many Generations are there today and how many Pokémon do each Generation have?
   4. How do Legendary Pokémon compare to Normal Pokémon?